zarillion/handynotes-plugins/docs/core/nodes.md

   * The group that contains and controls this node.

 ### Optional Tooltip Properties
-All Node classes support the following _optional_ properties that affect a node's tootlip:
+`ns.node.Node` supports the following _optional_ properties that affect a node's tootlip:

 * `sublabel` (string)
   * Additional text shown directly under the label.